History of Montreal Canadiens in Timeline

 1993: Stanley Cup Win

-In 1993, the Montreal Canadiens won the Stanley Cup, marking their last championship of the 20th century.
+In 1993, the Montreal Canadiens won the Stanley Cup.

 1995: Roy's Departure

-Following Roy's departure in 1995, the Canadiens entered a period of decline, missing the playoffs in four of the next ten seasons.
+Following Patrick Roy's departure in 1995, the Canadiens went into a prolonged period of mediocrity.

-In 1995, the intraprovincial rivalry between the Montreal Canadiens and the Quebec Nordiques, known as the "Battle of Quebec", came to an end.
+In 1995, the intraprovincial rivalry between the Montreal Canadiens and the Quebec Nordiques, nicknamed the "Battle of Quebec", came to an end.

-1999: Richard Garneau awarded Foster Hewitt Memorial Award
+1999: Richard Garneau received Foster Hewitt Memorial Award

 In 1999, Richard Garneau was awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.

-In 1999, the New York Yankees won their 25th World Series title, surpassing the Montreal Canadiens who had the most championships by a team of any of the major North American sports leagues until then.
+In 1999, the New York Yankees won their 25th World Series title, surpassing the Canadiens' record for most championships by a team in major North American sports leagues.

-At the 2000 NHL All-Star Game, the NHL retired Wayne Gretzky's No. 99 for all its member teams.
+At the 2000 NHL All-Star Game, Wayne Gretzky's No. 99 was retired by the NHL for all its member teams.

-In 2001, Molson Brewery sold control of the Canadiens franchise and the Molson Centre to American businessman George N. Gillett Jr.
+In 2001, team owner Molson Brewery sold control of the franchise and the Molson Centre to American businessman George N. Gillett Jr.

-2002: Gilles Tremblay awarded Foster Hewitt Memorial Award
+2002: Gilles Tremblay received Foster Hewitt Memorial Award

 In 2002, Gilles Tremblay was awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.